PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 * "tabbed messaging".
 All message dialog windows are now opened within a "container" window.
 A simple tab bar can be used to switch between the message windows.
    Currently, there is only one container and no way to make one or more message windows "top level".
-Future versions of this plugin may behave different.
-I plan to implement multiple container windows and the ability to attach or detach message windows to these containers.
+You can define as many container windows as you want and assign your contacts to different containers.
+This allows you to organize your chat sessions in many different ways.

+   If you dislike a tabbed interface for chatting, you can also configure a "single window mode" in which each session is opened in a separate window.

 *  Lots of options to tweak the look of your message log.